battlecode/battlecode-server-2017/specs.md

 Robots are equipped with a variety of high tech equipments and can perform the following actions during their turn.

 ### Action Delay and Bytecode
-Each robot has an `actiondelay` counter that decrements by 1 every turn.
+Each robot has an `actiondelay` counter that decrements by 1 at the beginning of every turn.
 Movement and attacking cannot be performed unless `actiondelay` is less than 1, and they also give a certain amount of `actiondelay`.

 Running code uses bytecodes.
 Each turn, a robot can spend up to 10000 bytecodes on computation (`GameConstants.BYTECODE_LIMIT`).
 If this limit is reached, the robot's turn is immediately ended and the computation is continued on the next turn.
 Using `yield()` and `selfDestruct()` can end a turn early, saving bytecodes and ending computation.
 The former is generally preferred.
 For cowboy robots and for noise towers, each bytecode above 1000 gives 0.00002 `actiondelay` (see `GameConstants.FREE_BYTECODES` and `GameConstants.BYTECODE_PENALTY`).